nasa/nos3/docs/wiki/STF_ConOps.md

 Ground stations provide the radio frequency (RF) link between the spacecraft and the MOC.
 A number of data type conversions and wrapping occur to get data to and from these kinds of networks.
-The STF implementation in NOS3 does not perform any translations for this as the provided commercial APIs simply data our data directly, packages it, and the radio itself handles the translation back into the original form provided.
+The STF implementation in NOS3 does not perform any translations for this.
+The provided commercial APIs simply accept our data, package, and transmit it while and the radio hardware handles the translation back into the original form provided.

 ### Mission Operations Center (MOC)